changon/Chess/README.md

 # Chess
-Metis utilizes the minimax algorithm (along with pruning) to get evaluations from the search tree.
+Utilizes the minimax algorithm (along with pruning) to get evaluations from the search tree.
 The evaluations can either be trivial (on rough centrality or material cost), or trained with a neural network.
 'Train.java' reads in data in .pgn format.
 In particular from http://www.ficsgames.org/download.html.
 Currently one player games can be played with the trivial heuristic.